ChristianVillalba/it_career_switch/Full-Stack Engineer - Codecademy/21 - Fundamentals of Operating Systems/README.md

 * In IO systems, blocking is a method in which when an IO makes a request, an application typically cannot continue executing other requests until it has the necessary information changes from the IO.
 * In contrast, non-blocking requests get placed into a queue while waiting so that the CPU resources can be used to complete other tasks from the event pool of an application.
 * The interrupt handler is like a pool or queue of interrupts being sent to the CPU.
 It handles the execution of interrupt signals as they are received from IO devices.
+* **Memory-mapped IO**
-* Memory-mapped IO refers to a system that is designed to allow both an IO device that is connected to a computer and the memory of the computer to share address space to the interface.
+    * Ir refers to a system that is designed to allow both an IO device that is connected to a computer and the memory of the computer to share address space to the interface.
+* **Direct memory access (DMA)**
-* Direct memory access (DMA) refers to a method in which IO devices have direct access to the main memory of a computer.
-For DMA, a CPU will trigger the execution of data to/from an IO device to a computer, but then will continue to complete other tasks while the data transfer executes.
+    * refers to a method in which IO devices have direct access to the main memory of a computer.
+    * For DMA, a CPU will trigger the execution of data to/from an IO device to a computer, but then will continue to complete other tasks while the data transfer executes.
 * **IO SOFTWARE**
     * The **user-space** is the place in memory in which user processes run and the
     * The **kernel-space** is the place in memory in which the kernel functions and manages system calls.
     * The user-space interacts with the kernel by sending system calls to the kernel-space.
+    * **Layers of the IO system** that support **user-space** include:
+        * user-level IO software
-    * Layers of the IO system that support kernel-space include:
+    * **Layers of the IO system** that support **kernel-space** include:
         * device-independent software
         * device drivers
         * interrupt handlers
-    * Layers of the IO system that support user-space include:
-        * user-level IO software
+    * **Device drivers**
+        * It **device-specific** code...
-    * Device drivers are device-specific code that is added to a computer so that a device may interact with a computer.
+        * added to a computer so that **a device may interact with a computer**.
-    * The interrupt handler is a pool or queue of interrupts being sent to the CPU.
+    * **The interrupt handler** is a pool or queue of interrupts being sent to the CPU.
-    * Device-independent software refers to the software components that handle functions that are not specific to any single IO device.
+    * **Device-independent** software refers to the software components that handle functions that are not specific to any single IO device.